LarsBachmann/Seilsender/README.md

----
-title: "How to build your own Seilsender"
-author: "Lars Bachmann"
-date: 2022-08-11
----

 # Introduction
 Have you ever listened to the gentle sound of a cable car rope?
 These ropes react to wind, thermal forces, earth movements, birds and human activity, acting as resonating bodies that show almost fascinating, often complex and long-lasting progressions.